leomccormack/Spatial_Audio_Framework/README.md

 * Any Library/Libraries conforming to the [CBLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Implementations) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK) standards
 * (Optional) [netCDF](https://www.unidata.ucar.edu/software/netcdf/) for reading [SOFA](https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)) files

 The rationale for the former requirement is that the framework employs the use of CBLAS/LAPACK routines for tackling all of the linear algebra operations, which are used quite prolifically throughout the code.
 Therefore, a performance library, which conforms to the CBLAS/LAPACK standards, is required by most of the framework modules.
 In principle, any such library (or combination of libraries) may be employed for this task, and if you've worked with such libraries before, then you probably already know what to do.
-Although, using a [custom Intel MKL library](CUSTOM_INTEL_MKL_INTRUCTIONS.md) for this requirement is still generally recommended, as this is the approach used by the developers.
+However, using a [custom Intel MKL library](CUSTOM_INTEL_MKL_INTRUCTIONS.md) for this requirement is still generally recommended, as this is the approach used by the developers.

 ## Available CBLAS/LAPACK options